Skip to main content

 Am I guaranteed a job if FWS is part of my financial aid?

-All paid positions should be posted to the Student Job Board to allow equal opportunity for all interested and qualified candidates to apply.
+Federal employment regulations state that a student cannot be paid unless the employer would normally pay a person to perform the same job duties and responsibilities.
+Additional guidance is shared on the Student Employment and Human Resources websites.
+Additionally, paid positions should be posted to the Student Job Board to allow equal opportunity for all interested and qualified candidates to apply.

 Domestic (U.S.-based) Off-Campus Academic Programs: It depends.